Skip to content

 RaphaelleB-GhostDragon-illustration-color-example

-Digital painting by CGS student Raphaelle B which uses green hues and pushes the saturation higher on the ghost dragon to great effect.
+Digital illustration by CGS student Raphaelle B, which uses green hues and pushes the saturation higher on the ghost dragon to great effect.

 Composition